 - Using a sharp knife, score the dough about 8 times to create vents

 - If desired, cut the rolls into smaller pieces (or to help them fit in your air fryer).
-I’ve done about 2” pieces to create smaller bites, but feel free to leave them as long as you like
+I’ve done about 2” pieces to create mini bites, but feel free to leave them as long as you like

 - Brush the tops of the pastry with egg wash using a pastry brush.
 Sprinkle with sesame seeds or everything seasoning here if you want (optional)